brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bishop-pass-09" "https://www.dropbox.com/scl/fi/jkdvgb27cqosprbykz6j6/2W4A4365-bridge.JPG?rlkey=9xxkxdyrxrenu9otlbgz3qj5w&dl=1" 1200}}" loading="lazy"></figure>

-We opt to go up and over a series of rocks twenty feet above, giving us a little extra span to catch ourselves in case of a fall, but which in retrospect, is safer than the broken bridge by only the most marginal possible extent.
+We opt to go up and over a series of rocks twenty feet above, giving us a little extra span to catch ourselves in case of a fall, but which in retrospect, is _maybe_ safer than the broken bridge by only the most marginal possible extent, and probably not at all.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/bishop-pass-10" "https://www.dropbox.com/scl/fi/ax7yg1ibowhdxsbt5gyfu/2W4A4366.JPG?rlkey=p1593czudmkfzhploy3lrz9g7&dl=1" 1200}}" loading="lazy"></figure>